UBC-MDS/samplingsimulatorpy/README.md

 **Arguments:**

-  - `pop` the virtual population as a tibble
+  - `pop` the virtual population as a data frame
-  - `samples` the samples as a tibble
+  - `samples` the samples as a data frame

 **Example:**